telefonicaid/iotagent-node-lib/doc/installationguide.md

 -   **providerUrl**: URL to send in the Context Provider registration requests.
 Should represent the external IP of the deployed IoT Agent (the IP where the Context Broker will redirect the NGSI requests).
 E.g.:
     'http://192.168.56.1:4041'.
--   **deviceRegistrationDuration**: duration of the registrations as Context Providers and the subscriptions done by bidirectional plugin, in [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard format.
-E.g.: 'P1M'.
-Only used if agent is configured in NGSI v1 mode.
-In NGSI v2 mode the setting is ignored (registrations and subscriptions are non-expirable and the IOTA manages its removal explicitely).
 -   **iotaVersion**: indicates the version of the IoTA that will be displayed in the about method (it should be filled automatically by each IoTA).
 -   **appendMode**: if this flag is activated, the update requests to the Context Broker will be performed always with